 If you’re well-versed in a particular subject, you could tutor people who are struggling.
 This is great because you not only help other students, but tutoring reinforces the topics in your mind, helping you do better, too.
 If you’re a writer, you could do freelance editing.
 If you’re artistic and crafty, you could start a business designing T-shirts, hats and other merchandise.
 If you’re a photographer, you might want to advertise photo shoots for students or events.
 There is an unlimited range of things you can do with your own business, so whatever it is that you are passionate about can be turned into a way for you to put some extra money in the bank.

 Open a Student Checking Account

 Most students already have a checking account, but switching to a student checking account is a great opportunity to save some money.
-Student checking accounts typically come with the same services as regular checking accounts provided by a financial institution, such as mobile apps, remote check deposit, and online banking, but they also offer additional benefits to help students.
+Student checking accounts typically come with the same services as regular checking accounts provided by a financial institution, such as mobile apps, online deposit, and online banking, but they also offer additional benefits to help students.
 Two of the biggest benefits offered with most student checking accounts are no minimum balances and no monthly maintenance fees.
 These are beneficial for students because you don’t have to stress about your balance getting low and pull money from your savings.
 With no monthly maintenance fees, students are able to save the money that would be getting pulled out by those fees.